 Of course, not everyone will be able to find an organisation specifically for their condition.
 Some may be able to find ones that they fit into under an umbrella organisation that can support them.

 Often conditions fall into wider categories of disease.
-For example, Danon disease is extremely rare and therefore does not have a condition specific support group for patients to find information and meet others with Danon disease.
-But, Danon disease is a metabolic condition, so people with Danon disease can access support and information from an umbrella organisation such as Climb (Children Living with Inherited Metabolic Conditions).
+For example, Refsum disease is extremely rare and therefore does not have a condition specific support group for patients to find information and meet others with Refsum disease.
+But, Refsum disease is a metabolic condition, so people with Refsum disease can access support and information from an umbrella organisation such as Metabolic Support UK.
 If you want to know what type of categories your condition might fall under you will need to either find out more about the condition, or you can ask your doctor.

 Others find themselves with nowhere to go.
 But that doesn’t mean that you can’t find support.
 The internet is home to a wealth of virtual areas for people to meet and talk about their experiences with rare disease.
 See below for some trusted sources:

 As a free, informal platform Facebook is an ideal place to set up an online support group.
 You don’t need to have a Facebook account to search for groups – although if you do find a relevant group you will need to sign up to join and talk to people.

 If there isn’t a Facebook group for your condition you can always set one up for the next person searching to find.
 It’s a great way to connect with others directly.